[Math Lair] Game Theory

 Math Lair Home > Topics > Game Theory

 Game theory was designed as a decision-making tool to be used in situations in which there are factors other than chance and your choice.
-In game theory related problems, while decision makers are trying to manipulate their environment, their environment is trying to manipulate them.
+In game theory related problems, while decision makers are trying to manipulate their environment, their environment (which may include other decision makers) is trying to manipulate them.

 Basic Terminology